vicous6/github-tout-vert/README.md

 # github-tout-vert

-This script allows you to fill your GitHub history with commits from the past.
+This script allows you to fill your GitHub history with commits from the past. scriptV1.py -> make 1 commit for all days of last 365 days scriptV2.py -> Go to script Features

 ### How to Use
 1. Create a Repository: Create a repository on GitHub.